alp1n3-eth/alp1n3-eth/README.md

 # Hi there 👋

 I'm <b>Evan</b>, a grad from Dakota State University, where I received a MS in Cyber Defense and a BS in Cyber Operations.
+My main interests revolve around application security; learning more about web application penetration testing, secure code review, bug bounty hunting, etc.

 Here you'll find my random repositories of projects, papers from college, and some books/certs I'm interested in currently (not all-inclusive 😅).
 Feel free to reach out to me via LinkedIn.